privacygmail cleanupemail security

 • Transparent subscription pricing ($1.89/month pro)

-• Explicit "no data selling" policy in clear language
+• An explicit "no data selling" policy in plain language

-• Can't sell or use for AI training what they never collect
+• Can't sell or AI-train on what they never collect

 Risk 3: Government Requests and Subpoenas (Increasing)

-What happens: Government agencies can subpoena email data from companies with servers, often without notifying you.
+What happens: Government agencies can subpoena email data from companies that hold it on servers, often without telling you.

 Legal reality in 2026:

-• Companies must comply with valid legal subpoenas
+• Companies have to comply with valid legal subpoenas

 • Your emails on their servers can be requested

-• You may never be notified it happened
+• You may never find out it happened

 Protection strategies:

-• Use client-side tools (nothing to subpoena from tool provider)
+• Use client-side tools (nothing to subpoena from the tool provider)

-• Understand Gmail itself can be subpoenaed (regardless of cleanup tool)
+• Remember Gmail itself can be subpoenaed (no matter which cleanup tool you use)

 • Prefer tools with clear legal resistance policies